NicolasLM/spinach/doc/user/integrations.rst

 of the tasks, which means that it plays well with other extensions like Flask-SQLAlchemy and doesn't require extra precautions.

-Users of the Flask-Sentry extension get their errors sent to Sentry automatically in task workers.

 Single Module
 ~~~~~~~~~~~~~